 In a widely-cited survey performed in 2001 by the National Human Activity Pattern Survey (NHAPS), respondents reported spending an average of 87% of their time in enclosed buildings.
-Yes, 2001, we can only guess how those numbers would look like right now, in 2020-2021, especially with the future impact of the pandemic and working from home trends.
+Yes, 2001, we can only guess how those numbers would look like right now, especially with the impact of the pandemic and working from home trends.

 87% of our time isn’t just a number, it strongly indicates that our well-being, happiness, and health are all dependent on buildings and structures.

 When we consider the projections of climate change on human health, we further highlight the need for resilient buildings.
 Large-scale changes in the environment due to climate change and extreme weather events increase the risk of the emergence or re-emergence of health threats such as respiratory and waterborne diseases and heat stress.
 Adequately designed buildings may act as a barrier and reduce these health risks.

 Our blogs further discuss adaptation strategies per risk.
 Some of the critical solutions against environmental changes are proper insulation, air-tightness, and ventilation which can help cope with extreme temperatures and air pollution.
 Proper design, and the use of moisture and flood resistive materials, can help protect against mold and dampness, while designing a continuous load, hardening roofs, gables, eaves, using impact windows and doors, and adding a safe room can help protect from storm damage.